Personalised Learning at Diamond Wood

 Bilingual and Multilingual Support

 We are extremely lucky to have a number or bilingual and multilingual members of support staff in school.
-We have recently employed a Romanian Speaking Teaching Assistant called Caty who is fantastic at supporting our Romanian children and families.
+We also work closely with Kirklees Translator Services to ensure that we are able to gain the support we need for our Hungarian and Romanian pupils and their families.